Why Does My Toddler Hit Himself? Surprising Reasons!

 Other times, hitting oneself can provide sensory input that feels calming or regulating for the child, especially if they have autism or another sensory processing disorder.

-In some cases, toddlers may hit themselves as a way of communicating the physical pain or discomfort they’re experiencing.
+In some cases, toddlers may hit themselves to communicate the physical pain or discomfort they’re experiencing.

 As specialists working with young children, it’s important to consider all of these potential causes of self-injury and work with parents and caregivers to develop strategies for addressing them appropriately.